alphagov/gds-pre-commit/README.md

 `$ detect-secrets audit .secrets.baseline`

 This will create a baseline for your repository, initialising [plugins](https://github.com/Yelp/detect-secrets/tree/master/detect_secrets/plugins) used and then scan all of the files in your repository.
 It will ask you about potential secrets it finds and if they are to real secrets or false positives.

+The newly creted `.secrets.baseline` file should be committed to Github.

 ## Initial pre-commit execution
 Once you have followed the steps above, the last steps to follow are as follows.